web3-storage/web3.storage/packages/client/examples/node.js/README.md

 Examples for using the web3.storage client from Node.js.

+- `put-files.js` - Adds web files to web3.storage
-- `put-files.js` - Adds files from your file system to web3.storage
+- `put-files-from-fs.js` - Adds files from your file system to web3.storage

 ## Setup